tranhelen/tranhelen/_posts/2016-02-14-aloveletter.md

 - blog
 - design
 layout: post
+twitter_desc: What I really love about the internet and my redesign.
+twitter_image: 29-00card.jpg
 ---

 Almost exactly a year ago Louis C.K. sent a letter to his fans detailing his career in stand-up.
 He talked about what it was like when he was growing up and the comedy clubs which defined and guided his career.
 It was a love letter.